Problems with Embedded Image Display in Emails Generated by TinyMCE in Different Email Clients

 });

-Unraveling the Complexities of Email Image Embedding with TinyMCE and PHPMailer
+Cracking the Code on Email Image Embedding Difficulties Using TinyMCE and PHPMailer

-Furthermore, the MIME type of the email plays a crucial role in ensuring images are correctly displayed.
-Emails can be sent as plain text or HTML.
-When using HTML, it's essential to include multipart/alternative MIME type, ensuring that an email client can choose to display either the plain text or HTML version, depending on its capabilities or user settings.
-This approach also affects the embedding of images since the HTML version allows for inline images, while the plain text does not.
+In addition, the email's MIME type is also important for guaranteeing that images are shown correctly.
+Emails can be sent in HTML or plain text.
+Multipart/alternative MIME type must be included when utilizing HTML in order for an email client to be able to show either the plain text version or the HTML version based on user settings or the client's capabilities.
+Since inline images are supported in the HTML version but not in the plain text, this method also impacts image embedding.
 Additionally, differences in how email clients interpret HTML and CSS can lead to discrepancies in image rendering, making it vital to use CSS inline styles and adhere to compatibility best practices for maximum cross-client compatibility.

-5. Question: Why do images appear in Outlook but not in webmail clients?
+5. Why do photos show up in webmail clients but not in Outlook?

-7. Question: Can I embed images without using base64 encoding?
+7. Is it possible to embed pictures without base64 encoding?

-8. Answer: Yes, by attaching the image and referencing it through a Content-ID in the HTML body.
+8. Yes, by including the picture and using a Content-ID in the HTML body to reference it.